caracal-pipeline/stimela/docs/source/fundamentals/fundamentals.rst

 Stimela fundamentals
 ####################
+.. _timtoady:

-"There is more than one way to do it." *--Tim Towdy*
+"There is more than one way to do it." *--Tim Toady*

-Tim Towdy is not a real person -- TIMTOWDY is just an acronym for the actual phrase above.
-The motto is usually associated with the Perl language, and taken to be somewhat in opposition to the Python ethos.
+Tim Toady is not a real person, but rather the pronounciation of the motto above, which is usually associated with the Perl language, and taken to be somewhat in opposition to the Python ethos.
 Not that Python is above giving one many gauges and colours of rope to hang oneself with -- think of list comprehensions versus ``map``/``filter``/``reduce`` versus good old-fashioned for-loops.

 Stimela (in its second, reborn version) is fairly new and we the developers are also the front-line users.
 We are still learning how to use it best.
 One day, we will hopefully have a comprehensive set of :ref:`best_practices` to guide the newbies.
 For now, keep Tim Towdy in mind as you read the below.